One Formula, 16 Exchanges: The Magic Formula Beats Local Benchmarks in Most Markets

 Eight exchanges show positive alpha vs local indices that wasn't visible in the old SPY comparison.
 The formula's stock selection was adding value all along.
 The old benchmark just couldn't see it.

-For exchanges still compared against SPY (Sweden, Indonesia, Israel, Thailand, Saudi Arabia, France), the cross-currency mismatch remains.
+For exchanges still compared against SPY (Indonesia, Saudi Arabia, South Africa), the cross-currency mismatch remains.
 Those numbers should be treated as approximate.
+Sweden, Switzerland, and Thailand now have local benchmarks (OMX Stockholm 30, SMI, SET Index), making those comparisons cleaner.

 The Market Cap Threshold Lesson